 The standard the courts use in determining custody is the best interests of the child.
 Thus, adultery can only affect child custody if the new partner is harmful or dangerous or the new relationship is a bad influence to the children.

-When filing for divorce in New York, NY, it is always recommended that you attempt with the other spouse to mutually agree with the terms of divorce so that the proceeding will be uncontested.
+When filing for divorce in New York City, it is always recommended that you attempt with the other spouse to mutually agree with the terms of divorce so that the proceeding will be uncontested.
 This can save you lawyer’s fees which you can use for other things, such as your family’s expenses.

 The notion that adultery can get you a better deal is outdated, and filing an action based on this ground will only make the proceedings costly for both parties in the long run.
 Even if adultery is involved, most couples nowadays divorce based on irretrievable breakdown in the relationship, a no-fault divorce that doesn’t require proof of fault and trial.

 In the end, it is more economical to use your resources in amicably negotiating with your spouse (through your lawyer) and finding an equitable way to divide up the marital property, a reasonable way to share custody over the children, and determining a sufficient amount for payment of child support.

 In order to vest New York courts with jurisdiction over the action for divorce, either of the spouse must have resided continuously in New York for at least two years before filing for divorce in New York City.
 This two-year residency requirement can be reduced to one year if:

 If the ground for divorce happened in New York and both spouses are residents of New York on the date the proceeding for divorce is filed, the action for divorce may prosper even without fulfilling the one- or two-year residency requirement.
 New York Domestic Relations Law (DRL) § 230.